A Division of 1497202 Alberta Ltd.

 Proudly Canadian Since 2005

 Searching for this year's Thinking Day theme?
 Each year the World Association of Girl Guides and Girl Scounts (WAGGGS) announces the theme of this years Thinking Day event and they even release a booklet with information and activities.
-Diversity, Equity and Inclusion are the themes of 2020.

 What will be your commitment to making your community more inclusive be?
 Share your thoughts and your diversity bracelet photos with Guides and Girl Scouts around the world on Instagram, Twitter and Facebook using #WTD2020 and #InOurHands